-We all have are own style of running i.e. heel strikers, midfoot strikers and forefoot strikers but more importantly to achieve a fast, efficient running gait the body needs rhythm.
-It is amazing when observing clients in clinic on there first appointment or in the park on a Sunday morning run how inefficient most runners are.
+We all have own style of running i.e. heel strikers, midfoot strikers and forefoot strikers but more importantly to achieve a fast, efficient running gait the body needs rhythm.
+It is amazing when observing clients in clinic on their first appointment or in the park on a Sunday morning run how inefficient most runners are.

 So what we are trying to reduce is compensation and minimize energy loss.
 If your body is compensating when running injury isn’t too far away.
 Whether its an anterior pelvic tilt or over-striding the question is not ‘will’ I get injured it’s ‘when’.

 Lifestyle is a huge factor when talking about recreational runners.
-We lead sedentary lives, spending too much time sat in a chair either at home/office/car then twice a week ask our bodies to run for an hour or more with terrible footwear (see ‘Prefect Running Trainer’ post) and terrible running technique.
+We lead sedentary lives, spending too much time sat in a chair either at home/office/car then twice a week ask our bodies to run for an hour or more with terrible footwear (see ‘Perfect Running Trainer’ post) and terrible running technique.
 A receipt for disaster!
 Many children are being diagnosed with dyspraxia when actually they haven’t developed the crucial motor skills for running because they are constantly plugged into their iphone or ipad.

-To run more efficiently and therefore faster there many elements to remember but once you have successfully practised the basics over several months, you will be a much more accomplished and faster runner.
+To run more efficiently and therefore faster, there many elements to remember but once you have successfully practised the basics over several months, you will be a much more accomplished and faster runner.